 Located at the very eastern edge of Asia, tourist attractions in the Philippines are home to more than 7,000 islands, which are inhabited by friendly locals and many indigenous tribes.
+Wanna know the Philippines best of best? then keep reading.
 From pristine beaches and marvelous natural wonders to interesting historic sites and once-in-a-lifetime experiences, the Philippines pack many exciting things to see and do.
 Check out the following top tourist attractions in the Philippines.
-When dating in the Philippines these tourist attractions in the philipipines may become important.
+When dating in the Philippines these tourist attractions in the philippines may become important.

 1. Tubbataha Reef

 The Tubbataha Reef in the Sulu Sea is a marine sanctuary protected as the Tubbataha Reef National Marine Park.
 The reef is made up of two atolls, North Atoll and South Atoll, separated by a deep channel of approximately 5 miles (8 km) wide.
+You should include this to your Philippines bucket list.
 It has become one of the most popular dive sites in the Philippines because of its coral walls where the shallow coral reef abruptly ends giving way to great depths.
 The marine park is open to live-aboard diving excursions between the months of April to June when the waves are most calm.

 9. San Agustin Church, Manila

 Located in Manila, a visit to the San Agustin Church is a must see.
 Built in 1589, this beautiful church has survived seven earthquakes and two fires over the centuries and now remains as the oldest stone church in the Philippines.
 At the main entrance, there are exquisite carvings on the wooden doors.
 Inside the lovely, Mexican-influenced interior is designed in the shape of a Latin cross.
+Too many attractive Philippines holiday destinations.
 The gorgeous ceiling was painted in the 1800s by Italian artists, Giovanni Dibella and Cesare Alberoni.

 8. Mayon Volcano

 Rising more than 8,000 feet (2,400 meters) above sea level, Mayon Volcano is significant for its perfectly symmetrical cone shape.
 Visitors can enjoy a number of activities here such as camping, climbing, hiking, bird watching and photography.
+There thousands of hidden places to visit in the Philippines.
 A picturesque spot in which to admire Mayon Volcano is from the nearby Cagsawa ruins.
 Mayon is the most active volcano in the Philippines, having erupted over 49 times in the past 400 years.
 The most destructive eruption of Mayon occurred on February 1, 1814 bombarding the nearby towns with volcanic rocks.
 The belfry and what is left of the baroque church that was destroyed by the 1814 eruption can still be seen.